marcodelmastro/SynacorChallenge/README.md

 * Implemented a disassebler, saving program in `program.txt`.
 Noted that part of the memory does not correposnd to architecture opcodes, these must be values storing the sentences used by the text adventure engine: saving them as `VALUE` instructions.

+* Here a more readable version of what happens before the loop:

+>  5483 | SET $0 4
+>  5486 | SET $1 1
+>  5489 | CALL 6027
+>  5491 | EQ $1 $0 6
+>  5495 | JF $1 5579__

+* As already discovered before, line 5482 sets $0 to 4 and $1 to 1, then call function at line 6027.

+* Whatever the function does (or would do, given the almost infinite execution rime!) then line 5941 sets $1 to 1 if the content of $0 is equal to 6, otherwise to 0.
+If $1 is set tyo 1, then line 5495 would jump to instruction at line 5579, that I guess is what would trigger the alternative behaviour of the teleporter.
+So, I need to find out what the function at line 6027 does and how it would set $0 to 6, given the initial value $0(4) and $1(1), and an unknown value of $7 I need to set.

+* I suspect that, even assuming I can figure out what line 6027 do, it would still take quite some time even if I properly set $7.
+I would probably need to set $0 to 6, $7 to whatever value would lead to get $0 to be equal to 6, and bypass the call at line 5489 (e.g. replace it with a `NOOP` opcode).

 ## Codes